 Cooking with the Haines Solar Cooker

-Aim the front (straight side) panel of the cooker at the sun.
+Aim the front (straight side) of the cooker at the sun.
 If in doubt, stand between the cooker and the sun and aim the front panel at your shadow.
-Turn the cooker a little every few hours to follow the sun during the day.
-In the morning when the sun is low in the sky, use the blue snaps.
+Turn the cooker a little every few hours to follow the sun.
+For the Haines 2, In the morning when the sun is low in the sky, use the blue snaps.
 For the Haines 1, use sticks and a rock to push the front of the cooker down, as shown.
 When your shadow is shorter than 1/3 of your height, remove the sticks for the Haines 1, and use the red snaps for the Haines 2.